All Episodes

 It was a miniature conservative think tank.

-It was a place where Bennett and Jack Kemp hung around and thought things, and they wrote things, and then they did things based on what they thought and what they wrote.
+It was a place where Bennett and Jack Kemp hung around and thought things and they wrote things and then they did things based on what they thought and what they wrote.

-We walked into uh Empower America and uh was introduced to this young energetic go-getter, looked like somebody spent 24-7 at the place.
+And we walked, it was a Saturday afternoon, on every freaking, we walked into Empower America and was introduced to this young, energetic go-getter, looked like somebody spent 24-7 at the place.

 It was Paul Ryan.